leestott/PhiRecycling/README.md

 # Phi Recycling with GitHub Models

+New scenario unlocked with Phi vision model to sort trash and recycling.

+The scenario is based on a potential new startup using GenAI solution.

-New scenario unlocked with Phi vision model to sort trash and recycling at scale using [GitHub Marketplace models](https://github.com/marketplace/models) the GitHub Models are MaaS service offering which are FREE to utilise and offer a wide range of models for various use cases.
+This demo is compare using Local based models provided by the [Hugging Face model catalog](https://huggingface.co) and Models as Service using [Azure AI Model Catalog](https://ai.azure.com) or [GitHub Marketplace models](https://github.com/marketplace/models) the Azure and GitHub Models offer MaaS service.
+Additionally the GitHub Marketplace Models offering are FREE to utilise and offer a wide range of models for various use cases.

 ## Overview
 The Phi family of models shows the power of small language models.
 In this demonstration, we will be using the latest version of Phi 3.5 with vision specifically.